-Sarah is an undergraduate mathematics student at Cambridge University UK.
+Sarah Gleghorn (she/her) is an undergraduate mathematics student at Cambridge University UK.
 She enjoys learning about pure mathematics, particularly algebra and logic.
-During her school years, she took part in many mathematical olympiads and continues to mentor students for UKMT.
-Outside of mathematics, she enjoys cooking, reading and coding.
+During her school years, she took part in many mathematical olympiads with UKMT and attended Canada/USA Mathcamp.
+Nowadays she enjoys teaching at CMC as she gets to see others experience the joy of solving challenging problems.
+Outside of mathematics, she enjoys cooking and playing ultimate frisbee.

 Scott is a PhD student at Harvard Medical School studying systems biology.
 He has experience teaching extracurricular science to middle school students and joined The Cambridge Math Circle during the Fall of 2020.
 He enjoys seeing kids work together to solve challenging and exciting math problems.